needle-mirror/com.unity.xr.openxr/Documentation~/features/foveatedrendering.md

 * Unity OpenXR plugin (com.unity.xr.openxr) 1.11.0+
 * Meta Core XR SDK 68.0+
 * Built-in or Universal Rendering Pipeline

+> [!IMPORTANT]
+> In Unity 6.5 and newer, the Built-In Render Pipeline is deprecated and will be made obsolete in a future release.
+For more information, refer to [Migrating from the Built-In Render Pipeline to URP](https://docs.unity3d.com/6000.5/Documentation/Manual/urp/upgrading-from-birp.html) and [Render pipeline feature comparison](https://docs.unity3d.com/6000.5/Documentation/Manual/render-pipelines-feature-comparison.html).

 > [!NOTE]
 > The primary differences between the Unity **SRP Foveation** API and the Meta API for foveated rendering include: